-- 1) A revolving loan fund from which performance based loans will be made to non-retail qualifying businesses on a match basis from the grantee business and based upon job creation and/or retention, said jobs to be above the average wage scale for the community. - 2) Public works improvements and/or purchase of fixed assets, including potential land grants or real estate options essential to the location or expansion of a qualifying business or for capital improvements when tied to job creation criteria or when critical to retention of jobs of a major employer within the community, which equity investment may be secured by a Deed of Trust, Promissory Note, UCC filing, personal and/or corporate guarantees or other financial instrument. - 3) The provision of technical assistance to businesses, such as preparation of financial packages, survey, engineering, legal, architectural or other similar assistance and payment of relocation or initial location expenses. - 4) The authority to issue bonds pursuant to the Act. - 5) Grants or agreements for job training. - 6) Interest buy down agreements or loan guarantees. - 7) Other creative and flexible initiatives to stimulate the economic growth in the Grand Island area (activities which may be funded through the Economic Development Program or General Fund as authorized by Section 13-315 R.R.S.). - 8) Commercial/industrial recruitment and promotional activities. - 9) Payments for salaries and support of City staff or the contracting of an outside entity to implement any part of the Program. - 10) End Destination Tourism Related Activities. - 11) Reduction of real estate property taxes for City of Grand Island to stimulate local economy. - 12) Development of low to moderate income housing.
+- 1) A revolving loan fund from which performance based loans will be made to non-retail qualifying businesses on a match basis from the grantee business and based upon job creation and/or retention, said jobs to be above the average wage scale for the community. - Public works improvements and/or purchase of fixed assets, including potential land grants or real estate options essential to the location or expansion of a qualifying business or for capital improvements when tied to job creation criteria or when critical to retention of jobs of a major employer within the community, which equity investment may be secured by a Deed of Trust, Promissory Note, UCC filing, personal and/or corporate guarantees or other financial instrument. - 3) The provision of technical assistance to businesses, such as preparation of financial packages, survey, engineering, legal, architectural or other similar assistance and payment of relocation or initial location expenses.
+The authority to issue bonds pursuant to the Act.
+4) Grants or agreements for job training.
+5) Interest buy down agreements or loan guarantees.
+6) Other creative and flexible initiatives to stimulate the 7) economic growth in the Grand Island area (activities which may be funded through the Economic Development Program or General Fund as authorized by Section 13-315 R.R.S.).
+8) Commercial/industrial recruitment and promotional activities.
+Payments for salaries and support of City staff or the 9) contracting of an outside entity to implement any part of the Program.
+End Destination Tourism Related Activities.
+10) Reduction of real estate property taxes for City of Grand 11) Island to stimulate local economy.
+Development of low to moderate income housing.
+12) Direct loans or grants to Qualifying businesses for fixed assets, working capital or both.